-In addition, we maintain share ownership guidelines for our non-management trustees that require a minimum equity ownership in our Company based on a multiple of the annual retainer.
-Each non-management trustee must own, within five years of his or her initial election or appointment to the Board of Trustees, an amount of the Company's common shares or LTIP units having a value equal to three times the annual retainer of the non-management trustee's compensation approved by the Board of Trustees in the year the trustee was initially elected or appointed.
+In addition, we maintain share ownership guidelines for our non-management trustees that require a minimum equity ownership in our Company based on a multiple of the annual cash retainer.
+Each non-management trustee must own, within five years of his or her initial election or appointment to the Board of Trustees, an amount of the Company's common shares or LTIP units having a value equal to four times the annual retainer of the non-management trustee's compensation approved by the Board of Trustees in the year the trustee was initially elected or appointed.
 Compliance with these ownership requirements will be re-calculated as of the first trading day of each calendar year using each non-management trustee's annual cash retainer then in effect.
+Prior to 2023, the requirement for non-management trustees was three times the annual retainer but in 2023, the Board approved increasing the requirement to four times the annual retainer.